Appeals Attorney in New York, New York

 Overall, success in appellate advocacy demands emotional and intellectual flexibility.
 Lawyers should prepare their notes in a way that allows them to pivot smoothly between points in response to the flow of the argument, rather than relying on a rigid script.
 This adaptability is key to effectively handling the dynamic nature of appellate hearings.

 New York, NY commercial litigation attorney Philip J. Kessler discusses his approach to appellate work.
-Appellate work, while sharing many similarities with trial work, involves significant differences that must be understood by attorneys engaging in this practice.
-For an appellant, the primary goal is to persuade the court of appeals that an error occurred at the trial court level—whether by the judge or the jury—that warrants a reversal or modification of the decision.
-Conversely, for the party defending the trial court’s decision (the appellee), the objective is to demonstrate that the ruling was correct and should not be altered.
+He remarks that appellate work shares many similarities with trial-level litigation, but it also involves distinct challenges and objectives.
+For the appealing party, known as the appellant, the goal is to convince the court of appeals that the trial court or jury made a significant error warranting reversal or modification of the decision.
+Conversely, when representing the appellee—the party who prevailed at trial—the objective is to demonstrate that the lower court’s ruling was correct and should remain undisturbed.

 More Videos From This Lawyer